Meet the Team

 Previous to ACL she was a political staffer for a Queensland federal senator and a state MP as well as being actively involved in federal, state and local government campaigns.

 Before joining ACL in July 2011 she worked in Respiratory Research, and was responsible for Clinical Trials Administration.

 Prior to this she was practice manager for an accounting firm in Adelaide.

 Before joining ACL he was a high school teacher, working in Catholic and independent schools.
 He also worked for several years as an industrial chemist in the food industry.

 He has a Diploma of Education, Bachelor of Science and Graduate Diploma in Computing.

-Nick Jensen is the Director of the Lachlan Macquarie Internship and Director of Leadership Development at the AC.
+Nick Jensen is the Director of the Lachlan Macquarie Internship and Director of Leadership Development at the ACL.
 He previously worked as the ACT Director at the Australian Christian Lobby.

 Nick has been with ACL since before the 2008 ACT election, and has previously worked as a chaplain at the Emmaus Christian School.

-Nick has a Bachelor of Theology from Charles Stuart University, as well as a Bachelor of Arts from the Australian National University in philosophy, religious studies and politics.
+Nick has a Bachelor of Theology from Charles Sturt University, as well as a Bachelor of Arts from the Australian National University in philosophy, religious studies and politics.